Data Dictionary «Prev Next»

 ObjectiveList the critical V$ views

-Using memory structures to gather performance Data
+Using Oracle Memory Structures to gather performance Data

 Oracle provides numerous RAM structures that can be used to view Oracle performance.
 The X$ structures are the base views against the internal C structures in memory.
 The V$ views are built upon the X$ views.
 Oracle provides these V$ views to capture information about the overall database status.
+While we query the V$ views as if they were Oracle tables, they are not tables.
+They only exist in the SGA for the time that the instance is running, and they only accumulate values for that instance.

 Querying the V$ performance views